Last updated: 03/10/2022 15:29

 - a year in industry or a professional placement year.

-If your year of study involves an initial period of fieldwork, you will also not be able to delay your arrival.
+If your year of study involves an initial placement or period of fieldwork, you will also not be able to delay your arrival.

 Support during your delayed arrival period